Food as a vessel of culture, memory, history at Shabbat dinner

 OneTable’s mission to empower young adults to create their own Friday night dinner experiences has led many hosts to connect to their Jewish roots, as well as to discover the flavors of the greater Jewish diaspora.
-Over the last couple of years, many OneTable hosts have held Mizrahi and Sephardi-inspired themed nights that have introduced their guests to Jewish cultures from the Middle East, North Africa and Iran, to name a few.
+Over the years, many OneTable hosts have held Mizrahi and Sephardi-inspired themed nights that have introduced their guests to Jewish cultures from the Middle East, North Africa and Iran, to name a few.
 Loving what we’ve seen transpire, and honoring our commitment to the full inclusion of all Jewish communities, we are excited to announce that we are partnering with San Francisco-based nonprofit JIMENA: Jews Indigenous to the Middle East and North Africa, to create more spaces for people to share their culture with the community.